eladshabi/gcp-export-monitoring-data/README.md

 The GCP Metric Exporter project created to address the following points:

 * Data retention - Following the GCP Monitoring service [retention policy](https://cloud.google.com/monitoring/quotas#data_retention_policy), metrics data will be stored for a limited time, most of the GCP services metrics will retain for 6 weeks, and then will be deleted.
-* Data analysis - Storing metric data in a BigQuery provide a better way to perform a complex analysis of GCP services over time using standard sql.
+* Data analysis - Storing metric data in a BigQuery provide a better way to perform a complex analysis of GCP services over time using Standard SQL.

 ### Architecture